-- Refer to county building officials to ensure your facility is up to code. - Use natural gas lines with flexible connections and automatic shut-off valves. - Use flexible water lines and/or couplings to toilets, sinks, and in sprinkler systems. - Secure equipment, including computers, to the floor or walls to prevent tipping.
+- Refer to Pacific County building officials to ensure your facility is up to code. - Use natural gas lines with flexible connections and automatic shut-off valves. - Use flexible water lines and/or couplings to toilets, sinks, and in sprinkler systems. - Secure equipment, including computers, to the floor or walls to prevent tipping.

-- Make sure that automatic or electric doors have manual latches in case of power outages. - Practice tsunami evacuations regularly. - Register for the Great Washington Shake Out
+- Make sure that automatic or electric doors have manual latches in case of power outages. - Practice tsunami evacuations regularly.